Blichfeldt's theorem: Statement and proof

 The theorem can be stated most simply for points in the Euclidean plane, and for the integer lattice in the plane.
 For this version of the theorem, let $S$ be any measurable set, let $A$ denote its area, and round this number up to the next integer value, $n=\lceil A\rceil$.
 Then Blichfeldt's theorem states that $S$ can be translated so that its translated copy contains at least $n$ points with integer coordinates.

-The basic idea of the proof is to cut $S$ into pieces according to the squares of the integer lattice, and to translate each of those pieces by an integer vector so that it lies within the unit square having the origin as its lower right corner.
-This translation may cause some pieces of the unit square to be covered more than once, but if the combined area of the translated pieces is counted with multiplicity it remains unchanged, equal to $A$.
-On the other hand, if the whole unit square were covered with multiplicity $n-1$ its area would be $n-1$, less than $A$.
+The basic idea of the proof is to cut $S$ into pieces along the boundaries of the unit squares of the integer lattice.
+Then, translate each of those pieces by an integer vector so that they all move into the same unit square.
+This translation may cause some points of the unit square to be covered more than once.
+If the combined area of the translated pieces is counted with multiplicity (counting each point by the number of times it is covered) it remains equal to $A$.
+On the other hand, if the whole unit square were covered with multiplicity at most $n-1$ its area would be at most $n-1$, less than $A$.
 Therefore, some point $p$ of the unit square must be covered with multiplicity at least $n$.
-A translation that takes $p$ to the origin will also take all of the $n$ points of $S$ that covered $p$ to integer points, which is what was required.
+A translation that takes $p$ to the origin will take the $n$ points of $S$ that covered $p$ to integer points, which is what was required.